June 30, 2022

 - Test your DR plan in full.
 Testing the entire DR plan is also worthwhile; it can help identify weaknesses in the plan by simulating a DR event.
 As a result, you can improve and adapt the DR strategies applied by your organization.
 A flawed and outdated DR plan can considerably disrupt your organization’s business continuity.

 Failover and Failback in NAKIVO Backup & Replication

 NAKIVO Backup & Replication offers an exclusive Site Recovery functionality, which enables you to create automated recovery workflows (or jobs) of any complexity.
 Site recovery (SR) workflows involve custom sequences of actions, such as failover, failback, start/stop VMs, run/stop jobs, attach/detach repositories, etc. These actions can be arranged in any order for total automation and orchestration of the DR process.
 Furthermore, you can easily modify, supplement, or test your SR jobs at any time without disrupting the production environment.
 Thus, even the most sophisticated DR plan can be built, tested, and then implemented smoothly with the use of SR workflows.

-Failover in Site Recovery
+Failover in Disaster Recovery

 Failover action is an integral part of most SR workflows.
 Site recovery involving failover can be executed only if you have previously created replicas of the source VMs you want to protect; these are used as the targets for failover when disaster strikes.
 The workload is transferred from the source VM at the affected production site to a VM replica at the DR site.

 NAKIVO Backup & Replication has presented three types of failover: